abarajithan11/cocotb-example/README.md

 ![GTK Wave](axis_fifo/other/gtk.png)

+## Learn CoCoTB:

+You can start reading the file `register/tb/test_register.py`.
+I have commented important details.

-### Github Actions (CI/CD Pipeline)
+## Github Actions (CI/CD Pipeline)

+Github actions are used to setup automated CI/CD (Continuous Integration, Continuous Development) workflow.

+That is, when you edit files, commit and push to github, Github Actions will automatically setup a cloud machine and run all our tests again, to verify that we have not introduced any errors, before merging it into the master.

-Github actions are defined in ```.github/workflows/verify.yml```.
+Github actions are defined in `.github/workflows/verify.yml`.
 Currently they are defined to setup iverilog, cocotb on an ubuntu machine and run all tests, whenever a commit is pushed into any branch in origin.
 They also can be setup to trigger when a branch is merged into the master branch.

 [Check past actions here](https://github.com/Lemurian-Labs/cocotb-example/actions)